toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

 > ```

-Jumping back to "_2.2 Nix expression_", it continues with an example  on how Nix expressions  are used by the Nix package management system.
+Jumping back to "_2.2 Nix expression_", it continues with an example  on how Nix expressions  are used:

 > Generally,  to deploy  a component  [using Nix]  one
 > performs the following three steps: